History of propaganda: Food, health, and beyond

 Other propaganda film topics include Cannabis and hemp, Are You Popular?
-(1947, Coronet Films, popularity), The Spirit of '43 (1943, Disney, income taxes) with Donald Duck, Boys Beware (1961, anti-homosexuality), Perversion for Profit (1965, anti-pornography), Days and Nights in Wuhan (2021) about the COVID-19 pandemic in Wuhan, China, The Secret (2006), a self-help film about the metaphysical concept of the law of attraction, Expelled: No Intelligence Allowed (2008) about intelligent design, Silent Contest (2013) a military propaganda film produced by the People's Liberation Army, and Elk*rtuk (2021), about Ferenc Gyurcsány's controversial Őszöd speech, made to defamate the liberal politician.
+(1947, Coronet Films, popularity), The Spirit of '43 (1943, Disney, income taxes) with Donald Duck, Boys Beware (1961, anti-homosexuality), Perversion for Profit (1965, anti-pornography), Days and Nights in Wuhan (2021) about the COVID-19 pandemic in Wuhan, China, The Secret (2006), a self-help film about the metaphysical concept of the law of attraction, Expelled: No Intelligence Allowed (2008) about intelligent design, Silent Contest (2013) a military propaganda film produced by the People's Liberation Army, and Elk*rtuk (2021), about Ferenc Gyurcsány's controversial Őszöd speech, made to defame the liberal politician.